junamidcrz/Apocalypse-Sales-Dashboard/README.md

 # Apocalypse Sales Dashboard

 ## Situation
-You've just been hired as a Data Analyst at Adventure Works Bike Shop.
+You've just been hired as a Data Analyst at Apocalypse Shop.
 Your first Job Order (JO) is to design and deliver an end-to-end data analytics solution for Sales Department from SCRATCH!
 ## Task
 The Sales Manager disseminate your key tasks to develop an end-to-end data analytics solution Sales Dashboard.
 All have you given are 4 datasets in CSV format named: Sales, Store, Buyer, and Customer Information.